What is the VUCA (Volatile, Uncertain, Complex, Ambiguous) world?

 At the same time, some products can evolve in environments that add another layer of complexity.

-Technical, but also emotional and social factors
+Technical, as well as emotional and social factors

 How did Strategir previously assess the value of a complex offer?